nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Idea: Create a `Model#isSameData()` to compare whether the state of the tutee data before and after the command execution will be the same.
 If
 `Model#isSameData()` returns true, a `CommandException` should be thrown and the system should inform the user that this command will not modify any data.

+### Enable Group Lessons

+Reason: Current `Lesson` implementation prevents any lessons clashes, that is no two `Person` objects can have lessons that fall in same timeslots.
+However, this is based on the assumption that lessons are carried out on a one-on-one basis.
+Given the possibility of group lessons, having such a feature would allow for more flexibility in the application.

+Idea: Create a `GroupTag` field for `Lesson` class which contain an ID for each `Lesson` object if they are group lessons.
+When checking if two lesson clashes, allow for lesson clash if `Lesson` objects have the same IDs which means they are the same group lesson.